leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

     ![image](https://github.com/leowmc/leowmc/assets/144865130/1bbc7386-22f0-4ca5-86d1-74cc748d9585)

     - Sales dataset in Aug 2019 will be removed as data is incomplete, as order date only from 15/8/2019 to 31/8/2019, total 694 rows.
-    - Final number of rows become 49262.
+    - Final number of rows in Sales table become 49262.

     ![image](https://github.com/leowmc/leowmc/assets/144865130/6912fc22-c4d5-457c-aa6c-c1b34d285918)

-  - For deep dive analysis, following new columns and measures are added :
+  - For deep dive analysis, following 2 new columns and 2 new measures are added :
-    - Added column ‘Sales’ using formula: sales = Sales[price] * Sales[quantity]
+    - Added new column ‘Sales’ using formula: sales = Sales[price] * Sales[quantity]
-    - Added column ‘Lead Time’ using formula: Lead Time = DATEDIFF(Sales[order_date], Sales[shipping_date], DAY)
+    - Added new column ‘Lead Time’ using formula: Lead Time = DATEDIFF(Sales[order_date], Sales[shipping_date], DAY)

     ![image](https://github.com/leowmc/leowmc/assets/144865130/314dbe89-f25e-4aa6-88cc-ab59f9dc448d)

     ![image](https://github.com/leowmc/leowmc/assets/144865130/6e5c34d1-159b-4e4e-be25-bde94934f585)

-   - Add a new measure for Purchase Frequency to determine the number of appearances of the customers within the period
+    - Added new measure for Purchase Frequency to determine the number of appearances of the customers within the period
       - Purchase Frequency = COUNTROWS('Sales')
-    - Add a new measure for Customer Purchase Quantity (Cus_PurchaseQty) to determine the total number of quantity of products each of the customers purchased within the period
+    - Added new measure for Customer Purchase Quantity (Cus_PurchaseQty) to determine the total number of quantity of products each of the customers purchased within the period
       - Cus_PurchaseQty = SUMX('Sales', Sales[quantity])

 * Create 2 new tables:
-  - Add Table ‘Category’ to identify any sales pattern from the drilldown of the 30 product_names.
+  - Added a table for ‘Category’ to group the 30 product_names into their respective product categories to identify any sales pattern
-  - Add a table for ‘Date’ using Date = CALENDAR(DATE(2019,9,1),DATE(2022,12,31))
+  - Added a table for ‘Date’ using Date = CALENDAR(DATE(2019,9,1),DATE(2022,12,31))

---

 ## Data Analysis & Findings